jurakovic/2fa-cli/README.md

 Entries are stored in a `.2fa-cli.json` file located in the `$HOME` directory on Linux and the `%USERPROFILE%` directory on Windows.

-All secret keys are **encrypted** using a key derived from a password, which you set when adding your first entry.
+All secret keys are **encrypted** using a key derived from a password, which is set when adding first entry.
 The password itself is securely hashed using **bcrypt**.

 ### Usage